Digitisation#

 6. Click again on to end the editing mode.

 There are multiple methods to move features.
-Here we show the method that works for point, line and polygon features the same.
-For that you need the Advanced Digitisation Toolbox.
+Here we show the method that works the same for point, line, and polygon features.
+To do this, you need the Advanced Digitisation Toolbox.

 1. Select the line layer you want to add data to in the Layer panel.